faboo8/max_entropy_grouper/README.md

   <img src="https://github.com/faboo8/max_entropy_grouper/blob/master/media/entropy_general.gif" alt="eq1"/>
 </p>

 Shannon entropy is defined for a given discrete probability distribution; it measures how much information is required, on average, to identify random samples from that distribution.
 In this context in can be seen as: How can one seperate a set into *N* groups with each group trying to mimic the original's probability distibution best.
-Resulting from the definition of entropy it follows that different systems' entropy combine additively thus, the maximum entropy of a group is given by *H/N*.
+Resulting from the definition of entropy it follows that different systems' entropy combine additively thus, the maximum entropy of a group is (given ideal splitting) *H/N*.
+The actual value will hover around that.

 To simplify, let's assume that *X* has 100 elements and only one feature *y* that can take 2 states.
 Both states are assumed equally.
 Thus, the entropy is: